Chai-T29/Video_Audio_SentimentAnalysis/README.md

 1. Importing Libraries and Data:
   - Essential libraries and setup.
-  - Instructions for obtaining an API key to access the data from Zenodo.
+  - Information on obtaining a free api key from Zenodo.
 2. Downloading Data:
   - Code to download and extract speech and song files from the RAVDESS dataset.
 3. Creating Training and Testing Data: